DHTMLX/docs-booking/docs/guides/localization.md

 		"Unfortunately, there are no slots available for the selected date":
-			"Unfortunately, there are no slots available for the selected date", "No slots in the system": "No slots in the system", "Next available date": "Next available date",
+			"Unfortunately, there are no slots available for the selected date", "No slots in the system": "No slots in the system", "No available slots that match search criteria":
+			"No available slots that match search criteria", "Next available date": "Next available date",
 		minutes: "minutes",
 		Confirm: "Confirm",